 Frequently Asked Questions

 Research shows that students learn math by doing math, not by listening to someone talk about or present the subject.
 The primary reason many students do not succeed in traditional math courses is that they do not actually do the problems or spend enough time with the material.

 The MALL is not an online course.
-Rather, MALL provides students with opportunities to do math in a lab environment, get immediate assistance by qualified and friendly tutors if they need it, students meet once a week in small groups with an instructor, and attend live lectures if they need additional support.
+Rather, the MALL provides students with opportunities to do math in a lab environment, get immediate assistance by qualified and friendly tutors if they need it, meet once a week in small groups with an instructor, and attend live lectures if they need additional support.
 In a traditional math class, not all students are at the same level.
-The ALEKS learning system that students in the MALL use, allows students to work at their level, not spend time on topics they have already mastered, and provides feedback as they are working.
+The ALEKS learning system, that students in the MALL use, allows students to work at their level, not spend time on topics they have already mastered, and provides feedback as they are working.
 In the MALL, instructors, tutors, ALEKS, optional live-lectures, and weekly focus group meetings all support students in doing and learning math.

 Students spend the bulk of their course time doing math problems.
 Learning is individualized, as students do not spend time learning topics they already know.
 This gives students time needed to make-up deficiencies and for topics that are more challenging for that particular student.
 Weekly module completion dates are designed to keep students on-pace to complete the course within one semester.